LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Experiments

-Visualization of the prediction of discrete latent variables by HVQ-Trans is shown in Fig. \ref{fig:hvq_code_prediction}.
-Here, we take a normal sample of a Juice Bottle in MVTecLOCO as an example.
-HVQ-Trans predicts a map of discrete latent variables for each layer as shown in the upper part of Fig. \ref{fig:hvq_code_prediction}.
-Observing the prediction results, we see that different discrete latent variables are predicted to some extent according to the semantics of the object.
-Additionally, the lower part of Fig. \ref{fig:hvq_code_prediction} shows patches of images corresponding to a specific discrete latent variable.
+Figure \ref{fig:hvq_code_prediction} shows a visualization of the discrete latent variable predictions made by HVQ-Trans.
+Here, we use a normal sample of a Juice Bottle from MVTecLOCO as an example.
+HVQ-Trans predicts a map of discrete latent variables for each layer, as shown in the upper part of Fig. \ref{fig:hvq_code_prediction}.

+By observing the prediction results, we can see that different discrete latent variables are predicted to some extent based on the semantics of the object.
+Additionally, the lower part of Fig. \ref{fig:hvq_code_prediction} shows image patches corresponding to specific discrete latent variables.
 For example, the 4th discrete latent variable in the codebook corresponds to the contents of the bottle, while the 2nd discrete latent variable corresponds to the bottle's label.

-On the other hand, the prediction by HVQ-Trans is not perfect.
-As shown in the lower part of Fig. \ref{fig:hvq_code_prediction}, the 4th discrete latent variable in the codebook includes not only the contents of the bottle but also the bottle and the background.
-It predicts the same discrete latent variable for labels of different kinds of products, such as cherries and oranges.
-The problem where the same discrete latent variable is predicted for different objects is called \textit{Code Collision} \cite{AdaptiveDC, Hou2022LearningVI, TowardsAI}.
-Additionally, multiple different discrete latent variables can be predicted for the same object, which is referred to as \textit{Code Redundancy} \cite{NotAI, AdaptiveDC, TowardsAI}-such tokenizer prediction issues significantly impact detection performance.
+On the other hand, the predictions made by HVQ-Trans are not perfect.
+As shown in the lower part of Fig.~\ref{fig:hvq_code_prediction}, the fourth discrete latent variable in the codebook represents not only the contents of the bottle but also the bottle itself and the background.
+It predicts the same discrete latent variable for labels of different products, such as cherries and oranges.
+This issue, where the same discrete latent variable is predicted for different objects, is referred to as \textit{Code Collision} \cite{AdaptiveDC, Hou2022LearningVI, TowardsAI}.
+Additionally, multiple different discrete latent variables can be predicted for the same object, a problem known as \textit{Code Redundancy} \cite{NotAI, AdaptiveDC, TowardsAI}.
+Such tokenizer prediction issues significantly impact detection performance.